 Notes are also used to outline a plan of action for your care including testing, recommendations for lifestyle changes, behavior modification, or treatment with medications.

-As of February 1, 2016, many Duke Medicine providers will begin to share the visit notes written during your visit.
+As of February 1, 2016, many Duke Health providers will begin to share the visit notes written during your visit.
 The notes will be available online in your Duke MyChart account.Return to Top

 Click on the "My Medical Record" tab and then click on the "Visit Summaries and Notes" section where you can select a visit to read the visit notes.Return to Top